madpl1239/KeyboardHandling/README.md

 # Keyboard Handling

+Hi, I want share my small, example code C++.
-Simple keyboard handling support using std::map, std::function for use in own games.
+Simple keyboard handling support using std::map, std::function.
+You can uses this in own games.
 This project uses SFML to create simple window.

 *See you next time :smiley:*